Does Car Insurance Cover Injuries to Passengers?

 Identify all policies that may apply

 If you caused the crash, your PIP or MedPay covers your passengers first.
-If another driver caused it, their bodily injury liability is the primary source.
-Your passengers may also have their own PIP or health insurance.
+If another driver caused it, their bodily injury liability is the main source of coverage.
+Your passengers may also have their own PIP or health insurance that applies.

 3. 3